SrGrace/Contextual-Compression/README.md

     There are 3 components to it:

-    a) `Budget controller (use smaller LLMs e.g. GPT-2, Llama etc.)`
+    a) `Budget controller (use smaller LLMs e.g. GPT-2, Llama, etc.)`

-    calculate perplexity, which is the surprise factor, (calculated as the Exp of mean of log likelihood of all the words in the input sequence) of each context chunk or, demonstration.
+    calculate perplexity, which is the surprise factor, (calculated as the Exp of the mean of log-likelihood of all the words in the input sequence) of each context chunk or, demonstration.
 Use the highest valued ones.

     b) `Iterative token level prompt compression algorithm (ITPC)`